 I remember being frustrated almost every day.
-Our home met all of our needs, with the exception of one thing.
-I wanted a sectioned-off office but the only available space in our home was the loft area where the kids also played.
+Our home met all of our needs, with the exception of one thing: I wanted a sectioned-off office.
+But the only available space in our house was the loft area where the kids also played.
 That irritated me.
 Ultimately, that’s because I was taking things for granted.
 Our house was one of them.

-I didn’t also appreciate our house.
-That is until we had to move from that home because we couldn’t afford to live there.
-The next several months we had no home, which, of course, meant I had no office, and our kids had no room to play.
-Our home was in the basement of friends, spare rooms of family, and a couple different hotel rooms.
+That is—until we had to move from that home because we couldn’t afford to live there.
+For the next several months, we had no home, which, of course, meant I had no office, and our kids had no room to play.
+We lived in a friend’s basement, in spare rooms at family’s houses, and in a couple of hotel rooms.

 I made the mistake of taking things for granted when I should have been thankful.
-Sometimes we do that as dads as well.
+Sometimes, we do that as dads.
 Here are 3 things you probably take for granted and shouldn’t.

-I have friends who aren’t fathers, but they want to be.
+I have friends who aren’t fathers but want to be.
 The challenges we face as dads can cloud our perspective.
-When we have newborns we miss the sleep and freedom.
-When our kids are teens we miss the little kid problems.
-When they are adults we miss knowing what they are up to.
+When we have newborns, we miss sleep and freedom.
+When our kids are teens, we miss little kid problems.
+When they are adults, we miss knowing what they are up to.
 At the end of the day, we are dads.
-It’s an amazing privilege filled with teaching the basics of tying a shoe to the complexities of relationships.
+It’s an amazing privilege to teach the basics of tying a shoe to the complexities of relationships.
 It’s a privilege that rewards you with a little person looking up to you like Superman and believing you are the very best.

-Let’s face it our kids have a lot of influences, both good and bad—peers, coaches, mentors.
-However, you have the greatest ability, along with your wife, to effect your kids’ lives.
-That’s a serious responsibility, but also a great one to have.
+Let’s face it—our kids have a lot of influences, both good and bad, in peers, coaches, and mentors.
+However, you have the greatest ability to affect your kids’ lives.
+That’s a serious responsibility, but also a great one.
 Don’t take it lightly, and don’t be passive about it.
 Be intentional and proactive so you can have the most meaningful impact on your kids.

-We only have 1,440 minutes each day-480 of those are spent sleeping, 480 you spend working, subtract out commuting, homework, your lunch hour, and time your kids need to get ready for bed.
-After those calculations, you have roughly only 90 minutes of distraction-free time with your child a day.
+We only have 1,440 minutes each day and 480 of those are spent sleeping.
+Another 480 minutes are spent working.
+Then subtract commuting, homework, your lunch hour, and the time your kids need to get ready for bed.
+After those calculations, you have roughly only 90 minutes of distraction-free time with your children per day.
 We can’t waste it and we can’t procrastinate.
-Most of us are overloaded today, so we have to spend our time on what matters most.
-I recently read a quote which said, “if you don’t have time for it today because you’re overloaded, what makes you think you can add the things from today’s overbooked schedule to tomorrow’s already overloaded schedule.”
+Most of us are overloaded, so we have to spend our time on what matters most.
+I recently read a quote that said, “If you don’t have time for it today because you’re overloaded, what makes you think you can add the things from today’s overbooked schedule to tomorrow’s already overloaded schedule?”
 You can’t.
 Just choose one over the other.
-Tomorrow is not promised, you’ve heard it before.
+Tomorrow is not promised.
 It’s now time for your actions to reflect this when it comes to time with your kids.

 Huddle Up Question